 What is traditional upholstery?

-Traditional upholstery is the term for the use of old-world methods of rebuilding and stuffing a chair or sofa.
+Traditional upholstery is the term for old-world methods of rebuilding and stuffing an antique or vintage chair or sofa.
 These methods use hand-tied coil springs, coir fiber, horsehair, burlap, twine, and cotton, stitched to form the seat, inside back, arms, or deck under the final cover.
 Sometimes a loose cushion made from down and feathers is appropriate.
 Sometimes we form a tight seat composed of a stitched foundation of hair or fiber with a second layer of horsehair stuffing and no loose cushion, depending on the style of the chair.
 These methods have stood the test of time, are authentic, and extend the life of the piece.

 What is horsehair?

 Horsehair is an upholstery stuffing that has been used for hundreds of years because of it's longevity and suitability for seating pieces.
 It's a product from the manes and tails of the animal and sometimes mixed with hog hair for fullness.
 It's been sanitized and curled and is lovely to work with.
 It does not become brittle and crumbly over time the way foam does.

 I don’t see the fabric I want in the shop.
 Can you get any others?